 The Centre was established in 2014 bringing together over 50 staff and research students from the Department of English, the Department of Languages, Information and Communications and the Department of Interdisciplinary Studies.

-Centre for Creative Writing, English Literature and Linguistics
+Creative Writing, English Literature and Linguistics